cs22-sw/p1-18-project/CONTRIBUTING.md

 ```

 * Opening curly bracket **MUST** be placed on the same line as the keyword (`for`, `while`, `do`, `switch`, `if`, ...)
-* The opening curly bracket **MUST** be seperated from the ending parenthesis by a space
+* The opening curly bracket **MUST** be separated from the ending parenthesis by a space
 ```c
 size_t i;
 // RIGHT